Vivian Rubianti: Transitioning

 In January 1973, Vivian underwent gender confirmation surgery at Kandang Kerbau Hospital in Singapore.
 Afterward, she returned to Indonesia and petitioned the West Jakarta District Court for a legal change of gender.
-This is even though there had theretofore been no Indonesian law concerning legal changes of gender.
-Her attorney, Adnan Buyung Nasution of Jakarta Legal Aid, argued the absence of such a law did not restrict her right to seek this redress.
+There had previously been no Indonesian law concerning legal changes of gender.
+Her attorney, Adnan Buyung Nasution of Jakarta Legal Aid, argued that the absence of such a law did not restrict her right to seek this redress.

 A notable expert witness in her case was noted theologian and reverend Eka Darmaputera, who argued that "according to the Christian faith, God [wanted] human beings to be happy in their [lives]"; in pursuance of that, Darmaputera threw the support of the Christian church behind her.
 The Islamic scholar Buya Hamka also testified in support of Vivian, saying that "[her desire to transition] does not run contrary to Allah's law, but in keeping with the teachings of Islam, which hold the advances of humankind's science ought to be used to improve the lives of human beings".

 As a result, the presiding judge granted Vivian's petition, and as of November 11, 1973, she was legally recognised by the Indonesian state as a female named Vivian Rubiyanti Iskandar.